DeontaeCocroft/TechStore/README.md

 # TechStore Database Python Program
 How it works!!
-The PythonDatabaseAccess file is my python code which connects to my TechStore Postgresql database using psycopg2.
+The TechStoreProgram.py file is my python code which connects to my TechStore Postgresql database using psycopg2.
-I used Eclipse Python and Postgresql to create this connection.
+I used Eclipse Python (imported psycopg2 into Eclipse Python) and a Postgresql Database to create this program.
 To start This program has a password that needs to be entered.
 If the password is entered incorrectly the user will be prompted "Wrong Password, Please try again! and will have to enter the correct password.
 Once the user enters the correct password they will be granted access and greeted with options to display specific queries of information from the database.